 Why is photographing Cemoro Lawang, Indonesia on the Snap Spotz: photographer’s bucket list?

 I have never seen a sunrise paint over a village in such a dramatic way as it does with Cemoro Lawang.
 Due to the surrounding mountains the sunrise only lights up the village one section at a time.
 Leaving some areas in darkness while others glow with an orange hue.
 Cemoro Lawang’s backdrop in a cliff dropoff that is filled with low sitting volcanic smoke.
 Making the area below look like a mist filled ocean.

-When is the best time to snap a photo of Cemoro Lawang?
+When is the best time to photograph Cemoro Lawang?

-Where is the best spot to snap a photo of Cemoro Lawang
+Where is the best spot to photograph Cemoro Lawang